brekkanegg/openroleplay.ai/README.md

 ## Features

-- Chat with your favorite AI models and characters
+- **Model Agnostic:** Open Roleplay is compatible with a variety of AI models, allowing you to interact with your preferred AI characters.
-- Customize your characters and personas
+- **Highly Customizable:** Open Roleplay allows you to personalize your characters, personas and UI, providing a unique roleplaying experience.
-- Full chat history
+- **Roleplay-Focused:** Open Roleplay is designed with a focus on roleplaying and storytelling, ensuring an immersive and engaging experience.

 ## Supported Models